PoisotLab/ms_network_prediction/manuscript.md

 [@Allesina2012StaCri].
 These assumptions can be split into dynamical assumptions and topological assumptions.

-On the topological side, we know that ecological networks are not structured randomly.
-Some properties, like connectance, are highly predictable [@MacDonald2020RevLin].
+Topologically, we know that ecological networks are not structured randomly.
+Some properties, like the aforementioned connectance, are highly predictable [@MacDonald2020RevLin].
 Various generative models of food-webs have been shown to fit empirical networks more effectively than random models.
-These typically rely on _network embeddings_---where each node (species) in the network is assigned a value in a latent space, and the resulting network topology is generated stochastically based on properties of the position of nodes in that latent space.
+These typically rely on network embeddings, where each node (species) in the network is assigned a value in a latent space, and the resulting network topology is generated stochastically based on properties of the position of nodes in that latent space.
 Generative network models have long used allometry as a single-dimensional latent space---naturally we want to extend this to traits in general [@Allesina2008GenMod].
 The second approach to understand stability is through _dynamics_.
-Early models of community dynamics (Lotka-Volterra, MacArthurs Consumer-Resource Model) rely on the assumption of linear interaction effects.
+Early models of community dynamics rely on the assumption of linear interaction effects.
 However, models of bioenergetic community dynamics have shown promise in basing our understanding of dynamics in food-webs, where the functional response of one species on another is grounded in the understood relationship between allometry and metabolism [@Delmas2017SimBio].
-An additional consideration is the multidimensional nature of "stability" and "feasibility" e.g resilience to environmental change vs extinctions [@Dominguez-Garcia2019UnvDim] and how these different disturbances will propagate along the various level of biological organization [@Kefi2019AdvOur], as well as their effect over space such as dispersal [@Gravel2016StaCom].
+An additional consideration is the multidimensional nature of "stability" and "feasibility" (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOurl; @Gravel2016StaCom].

 ## Space